Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/3 Research Software Management/05_Software-Sharing-Practices.md

 ### Learning Activities

-- **Slide presentation** (20 mins): Short presentation on why research software should be published, and what steps can be taken to publish it (adapted from Resource 1).
+- **Slide presentation** (20&nbsp;mins): Short presentation on why research software should be published, and what steps can be taken to publish it (adapted from Resource&nbsp;1).
-- **Discussion activity** (40 mins): This activity is adapted from an activity from the Netherlands eScience Center Course in Resource 2.
+- **Discussion activity** (40&nbsp;mins): This activity is adapted from an activity from the Netherlands eScience Center Course in Resource&nbsp;2.
-    - Learners should be divided into small groups of 3 or 4, and be asked to choose a piece of research software that they know, or pick one of the packages from this list (source: Research Software Directory, Resource 3):
+    - Learners should be divided into small groups of 3 or 4, and be asked to choose a piece of research software that they know, or pick one of the packages from this list (source: Research Software Directory, Resource&nbsp;3):
         - [ESMValTool](https://research-software-directory.org/software/esmvaltool)
         - [LitStudy](https://research-software-directory.org/software/litstudy)
         - [Haddock](https://research-software-directory.org/software/haddock3)